TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 92 - 9/26 (Wednesday)
 Well, getting down to the end here.
 Just a little bit more of this #100DaysOfCode left and almost done with the course.
 Tonight I finished the rest of the API lessons.
 All that's left is Project 7 -- which I've been working on.
 I have the Map with markers done.
 But the map takes up the whole view.
 So next, I need to make the map fit about half the view and then create an area on the side that will list the location information and have a search input.
 Not entirely sure how to do that but I will be thinking about it.

+### Day 93 - 9/27 (Thursday)
+Tonight not much actual coding.
+I seem to know how to make the map and markers but having trouble with everything else.
+So mainly researching tonight and tomorrow and spend all weekend coding and see if I can make something happen.